-Legal risks may occur, in particular, as a result of legal disputes with suppliers, authorities and former employees.
+Legal risks may occur, in particular, as a result of legal disputes with suppliers, service providers, authorities and former employees.

-Tax risks may arise from tax audits resulting in additional claims due to differences in tax issue assessments.
+Tax risks may arise from tax audits.
 We believe that the tax and social security returns we have submitted are complete and correct.
+Additional claims may arise during tax audits due to a different assessment of facts and circumstances and double taxation.

 Other risks regarding the financial position of DMG MORI AKTIENGESELLSCHAFT are mainly due to the recognition and measurement of financial assets.
 Financial assets are recognized at the lower of cost or fair value.
 The recoverability of financial assets is calculated annually using the capitalized earnings method, which is based on the budget calculations of associated companies.
-Based on the figures calculated, no write-downs were required as of the reporting date.
 If the projected results are not achieved, a write-down to the lower fair value may be required.
-The current budget does not indicate any need for impairment in 2022.
+Furthermore, DMG MORI AKTIENGESELLSCHAFT also participates directly in the risks of the subsidiaries concerned via profit and loss transfer agreements.